All Children's Hospital Pediatric Cystic Fibrosis Center

 CF Care Team

 The ACH Pediatric CF Center provides personalized care and support to our patients and families through a team approach.
-The Pediatric Pulmonologists, Jeffrey Ewig MD, Magdalen Gondor MD, Seifu Demissie MD, Tony Kriseman MD, Maria Bolongna, ARNP and Allyson Casey, ARNP from Pediatric Pulmonary Associates, P.A. are the lead clinicians for the ACH CF Center.
+Pediatric pulmonologists Magdalen Gondor MD and Tony Kriseman MD and Maria Bolongna, ARNP and Allyson Casey, ARNP are the lead clinicians for the ACH CF Center.
 Dr. Gondor has been the medical director of the ACH CF Center since 2003.
 Patients are seen in outpatient clinics in St. Petersburg, Sarasota and Tampa, Florida.
 The CF clinicians are active principal investigators for CF research clinical trials.
 The clinicians participate in professional and community organizations relating to pediatric pulmonary disorders.
 The physicians provide educational lectures at seminars, support groups and conferences.

 - Assist in coordinating the care of the CF patients including implementation of physician's orders and plan of care with support of Pediatric Pulmonary Association, PA healthcare staff.